Homepage

 Ongoing Research

-Here is a summary of main main ongoing activities.
+My research focuses on three main areas at the intersection of deep learning and neuroimaging.
 If you are interested in collaborations do not hesitate to contact me!

 Positions